ChicoBitcoinJoe/community/README.md

 # Community

 This repo is an implementation of a *Reddit-like* site using Ethereum, Ipfs and a collection of smart contracts on the Ethereum blockchain.

-The Community white paper can be found [here](https://docs.google.com/document/d/1IW3YqxdpveDtERUvkXtVLSdQH8o17xq7eptDbHu08es/edit#)
+If you are interested in the design and technical details about Community you can read the [white paper](https://docs.google.com/document/d/1IW3YqxdpveDtERUvkXtVLSdQH8o17xq7eptDbHu08es/edit#).

 Features on release will include:
 - AutoModeration
 - Ad Free
 - Material Design UX